Tanzania: Official and widely spoken languages

 Have you ever wondered how a single country can be home to over 120 languages?
 This East African nation is a linguistic treasure trove, reflecting its rich cultural heritage.
-Swahili, the national language, is spoken by nearly 95% of the population, serving as a unifying force across diverse communities1.
+Swahili, the national language, is spoken by nearly 95% of the population, serving as a unifying force across diverse communities.

 From Sukuma in the north to Chaga near Mount Kilimanjaro, each language tells a story of tradition and identity.
-English also plays a role, especially in education and business, though it’s spoken by about 10% of the population1.
+English also plays a role, especially in education and business, though it’s spoken by about 10% of the population.
 This blend of native and imported languages creates a unique cultural tapestry.

 Understanding this linguistic diversity offers a glimpse into the heart of this vibrant country.
 Whether you’re exploring its history or planning a visit, knowing about its languages enriches your experience.
 Let’s dive deeper into this fascinating topic!